boo62/biotrack/README.rst

 biotrack
 ========

-Track changes to components of a biological model in UniProt.
+Track changes in UniProt entries for components of a biological model.

 The Problem
 -----------